-The content of these predetermination discussions and any final settlement agreement are confidential and may not be disclosed, or used in any subsequent civil or criminal proceeding, without the written consent of the parties, except in a civil action filed by one party alleging a breach of the settlement agreement.
+The content of these predetermination discussions and any final settlement agreement may not be released to the publicare confidential and may not be disclosed, or used in any subsequent civil or criminal proceeding, without the written consent of the parties, except in a civil action filed by one party alleging a breach of the settlement agreement.
 Notwithstanding this provision, the Commission and its employees have discretion to disclose such information to a party as is reasonably necessary to facilitate settlement.